You are NOT Alone.

 Your life and family will not be like others.
 Avoid making comparisons.

-Other families with a child with a physical disability or medical condition share your concerns too, and make many sacrifices.
+- Those families with a physically disabled or sick child share your concerns too, and also make sacrifices.
 Their lives will never be normal either.

 Modify the home environment to reduce challenging behavior